Top Selling Beers from Los Angeles Bars38 Degrees co-owner Clay Harding took a brief break at the LA Beer Week fest.

 At the L.A.
-Beer Week fest on October 23, we asked three of L.A.’s best beer bar owners (and one GM) pointed questions.
-In this case: “What’s your top selling beer, and why do you think that’s that the case?”
+Beer Week fest on October 23, I asked three of L.A.’s best beer bar owners (and one GM) pointed questions, including, “What’s your top selling beer, and why do you think that’s that the case?”
 Their responses might surprise you.

 Clay Harding (38 Degrees)

 The top selling beer is really tough for us, another dynamic for my concept is that I like to feature multiple, multiple styles of beer.
 What does is allow me to introduce anybody that walks in my place, an opportunity to either try a beer they’ve never tried before, or introduce them to a beer – period – that they didn’t think they would even like beer.
 I meet people every day that – “I don’t really like beer” – and most of those people are people that grew up drinking some kind of crap domestic beer, whether it was Bud, Miller, the BMC channel, and they were put off from that.
 What beer really brings to the table is a huge array of flavors and styles that only beer can do.